-Pursuant to the provisions of Chapter 3314 of the Ohio Revised Code and Article VII of the Community School Contract entered into between the GOVERNING AUTHORITY and the Thomas B. Fordham Foundation (the "SPONSOR"), this letter shall serve as the Letter of Approval to Operate from the SPONSOR, for the (temporary/permanent) facility located at:
+Pursuant to the provisions of Chapter 3314 of the Ohio Revised Code and Article VII of the Community School Contract entered into between the GOVERNING AUTHORITY and the Thomas B. Fordham Foundation (the "SPONSOR"), this letter shall serve as the Letter of Approval to Operate from the SPONSOR for the (temporary/permanent) facility for located at:

-The Pheonix Community Learning Center 3595 Washington Avenue, Cincinnati, OH 45227 IRN number 133504, to begin operations for the 2015-16 academic year.
+The Phoenix Community Learning Center 3595Washington Avenue Cincinnati, Ohio 45229 IRN number 133504 to begin operations for the 2016-17 academic year.

-This Letter of Approval is issued based upon the following documentation provided to the SPONSOR on:
+This Letter of Approval is issued based upon the following documentation provided to the SPONSOR on :